 In 2009, the Legislature enacted Chapter 2009-131, L.O.F.
 (SBs 2430, 1960), which expressed legislative findings and intent related to a 2005 decision of the Florida Supreme Court holding that the transfer of property between a grantor and its wholly owned grantee, absent any exchange of value, is not subject to the documentary stamp tax.
 Specifically, the law stated that the Supreme Court's decision in Crescent Miami Center, LLC v.
 Florida Department of Revenue, 903 So.
 2d 913 (Fla.
 2005), was inconsistent with the intent of the Legislature because it permits tax avoidance.
 Rather, the prior holding of the district court of appeal in this same case prevented tax avoidance and therefore was consistent with the intent of the Legislature at the time the relevant statute - s.
 201.02, F.S. - was amended in 1990.
 Finally, the law expressed the intent of the Legislature to impose documentary stamp tax when the beneficial ownership of real property is transferred to a new owner by the use of techniques applicable in the Supreme Court case in combination with transfers of ownership of, or distributions from, artificial entities.
 Additionally, the law amended s.
 201.02, F.S., to provide for the application of documentary stamp tax on certain conveyances of property involving a conduit entity and to impose documentary stamp tax on the transfer for consideration of a beneficial interest in real property.
-This legislation also provided for priority distribution of documentary stamp tax revenue for the benefit of Florida Forever bonds, Everglades

-Restoration bonds, and Preservation 2000 bonds issued prior to July 1, 2009, when required to meet these bond obligations.
+This legislation also provided for priority distribution of documentary stamp tax revenue for the benefit of Florida Forever bonds, Everglades Restoration bonds, and Preservation 2000 bonds issued prior to July 1, 2009, when required to meet these bond obligations.
 Chapter 2010-138, L.O.F.
 (HB 7157), codified existing Department of Revenue policy that the unpaid indebtedness that is forgiven or released by a mortgagee holding a mortgage on the grantor's interest in the property as part of a short sale transfer is not subject to documentary stamp tax.
 Chapter 2012-145, L.O.F.
 (HB 5701), extended the priority distribution of documentary stamp tax revenue for the benefit of Florida Forever bonds, Everglades Restoration bonds, and Preservation 2000 to bonds issued before January 1, 2013.
-Chapter 2104-61, L.O.F.
+Chapter 2014-61, L.O.F.
 (HB 5501) extended the priority distribution to bonds issued before January 1, 2015.
+Chapter 2016-220, L.O.F., (HB 7099) extended the priority distribution to bonds issued before January 1, 2017.